How to Look at and Get Copies of Sealed Adoption Records

 Accessing an original birth certificate (non-court process)

-How to file a petition to open a sealed adoption record
+How to file a petition (ask a judge for permission)

 To begin, you must be a party to the adoption proceeding.
 The court must approve your petition before you will be given access, and it has the final say on what information, if any, will be released.